HETI History

 III.
 International Congress in Warwick (GB) in 1979

-had as the main focus: Riding as a Sport for the Disabled.
+The main focus: Riding as a Sport for the Disabled

 The enthusiastic sporting spirit of even the most severely disabled was very impressive.
 It clearly awakened an increase in emotional participation and the wish for a continuous means of contact was expressed.
 Many delegates regretted to have to wait three years for the next congress.

 IV.
-International Congress for Therapeutic Riding in Hamburg (D) in 1982
+International Congress in Hamburg (D) in 1982

 1) The horse in therapeutic riding (Hippotherapy)